tmpfs/anticipate/README.md

 # Anticipate

-Script based automation using [rexpect](https://docs.rs/rexpect/latest/rexpect/) with support for [asciinema][].
+Script based automation using [expectrl](https://docs.rs/expectrl/) with support for [asciinema][].

-Perfect for demos of CLI tools and useful for automating integration testing.
+Perfect for demos and automating integration testing of command line interfaces.

 ## Install